-- A path should not have any gaps between its single elements. - You should use not too many elements to create a graphic because the outline algorithm works faster and better then.
+- A path must not have any gaps between the elements building the shape. - You should not use too many elements to create a graphic.

-• When the tool for the calculation is too big the outline of the graphic is calculated wrongly in most cases.
+• If the tool is too big for the compensation, the outline of the graphics will not calculated correctly.